Proton

 A timeline of LastPass security incidents

 LastPass was founded in 2008 and has had some kind of security scandal in most years since 2011.
-Though not each of these incidents was a full-blown data breach, a picture quickly emerges of a company that does not appear to take security particularly seriously, making disaster inevitable.
-Let’s go over all major incidents LastPass has experienced in its short existence.
+Though not every one of these incidents was a full-blown data breach, the company does not appear to take security particularly seriously.
+Let’s examine all the major LastPass breaches and security events since 2011.

 2011: A small, limited breach

-The first breach LastPass experienced was a small, limited breach in May 2011 in which the account details of LastPass users — maybe as few as a couple of hundred — may have been exposed(new window).
+The first LastPass breach was a small and limited.
+In May 2011, the account details of perhaps a couple hundred LastPass users may have been exposed(new window).
 This was likely due to many of these customers using easily deciphered passwords for their LastPass account.
-Which made them vulnerable to brute-force attacks in which criminals use software to “guess” passwords.
+These passwords made them vulnerable to brute-force attacks in which criminals use software to “guess” passwords.

-In a now-deleted blog post — a pattern of behavior we’ll see more of in this timeline — LastPass recommended that stronger passwords were used to secure accounts, as well as making sure that any access attempt was verified through an IP address.
+In a now-deleted blog post — erasing the record is a pattern of behavior for LastPass, as you’ll see below — LastPass recommended to their users that stronger passwords should be used to secure accounts, as well as making sure that any access attempt was verified through an IP address.
 In the time since 2011, methods to protect against brute-force attacks have improved, but for then it was a reasonable response.

 2015: Brute force attack of unknown duration

-In June 2015, four years after the last hack, LastPass again was attacked(new window) and in much the same way.
-Criminals tried to brute-force access and managed to get through to the accounts of people who had used weak passwords.
-LastPass again responded fairly comprehensively, alerting law enforcement and resetting everybody’s master password, forcing users to login via email.
+In June 2015, four years after the last hack, another LastPass breach occurred when the company was attacked(new window) again in a similar way.
+Criminals tried to brute-force access and managed to access the accounts of people who had used weak passwords.
+LastPass again responded fairly comprehensively, alerting law enforcement and resetting users’ master passwords, forcing them to log in via email.

-However, LastPass also began a pattern of not revealing any details of the attack, most importantly how many people were affected and how long the attack lasted before it was discovered.
+This is where LastPass also began its long-running pattern of not revealing any details of an attack, most importantly how many people were affected and how long the attack lasted before it was discovered.
 The success of a brute force attack can be measured by the time attackers have to carry it out; the sooner you react, the less successful it is.
 The fact that LastPass didn’t release these details gave the impression it may have lasted longer than would be considered safe.

 2016: White hat hacks